technochris1/VC-WLED-SIGN/README.md

 Open this site with the Sign Plugged In.
 [WLED](https://install.wled.me/)

-Following the current Flashing instructions located Here Flash the Board with the Latest WLED Firmware.
+Following the current Flashing instructions located Here [WLED FLASHING INSTRUCTIONS](https://kno.wled.ge/basics/install-binary/) Flash the Board with the Latest WLED Firmware.

 Once Complete, Connect to the WLED-AP network using the password wled1234 and you should be greeted with a captive portal.